 While your employer may only sometimes require additional certification to begin as a software project manager, the Project Management Institute offers a variety of certifications to help you learn valuable skills and demonstrate them to potential employers.

-• Project Management Professional (PMP): Project managers across all industries can earn this certification.
-Although not specific to software, the PMP certification is globally recognized and held by more than 1.2 million project management professionals.
+Project Management Professional (PMP): Project managers across all industries can earn this certification.
+Although not specific to software, the PMP certification is globally recognized and held by more than 1.4 million project management professionals [5].

-• PMI Agile Certified Practitioner (PMI-ACP): This certification will prepare you to lead Agile projects, which is vital to software project management.
+PMI Agile Certified Practitioner (PMI-ACP): This certification will help you prepare to lead Agile projects, which is vital to software project management.
 Professionals who are new to Agile projects may find this credential appropriate.
 It can lead to additional, more specialized certifications.

 You will learn many software project management skills while completing your education and relevant credential programs.
 Before finding work in the field, understand what skills you’ll need and assess your abilities.
 You can complete additional training programs or online classes to fill in skills gaps in your resume.
 An online software project management course can help you gain specific or specialized skills.

-In software project management, you’ll need to understand a variety of methodologies, project management software, and workplace skills.
+In software project management, you’ll need to understand various methodologies, project management software, and workplace skills.

 Read more: 12 Project Management Methodologies: Your Guide